SAP-samples/sme-partner-reference-application/Tutorials/45-Multi-Tenancy-Provisioning.md

 3. Go to the *Identity Provider* sheet, and in the list *Trusted Identity Provider*, click on the button *New Identity Provider*.
 4. Upload the **IDP SAML metadata file** which you downloaded from IAS tenant.
 5. Enter a suitable name for the IDP as *Alias*.
 The alias is displayed in the selection screen to choose an IDP in case you configure multiple identity provider in ByD.
-6. In the list under *Supported Name ID Formats*, add "E-Mail Address" as additional *Name Id Format* and use the *Actions* button group to set the e-mail address default name ID format.
+6. In the list under *Supported Name ID Formats*, add "E-Mail Address" as additional *Name Id Format* and use the *Actions*-button to select the e-mail address as *default name ID format*.
 7. Click on the *Save* button on the header of the UI.
 8. Click on the *Activate Single Sign-On* button on the header of the UI.
 9. Navigate to sheet *My System* and click on button *SP Metadata* to download the **ByD Service provider SAML metadata file**.